ncw/www/_posts/gchq-challenge.rst

 This is an unsanitised account of how I solved the GCHQ challenge at http://www.canyoucrackit.co.uk/.  `According to the BBC`_ the competition began in secret on the 3rd of November 2011 and will continue until the 12th of December.
-I didn't see it until the 1st when a colleague at work (thanks Tom!) mentioned it to me and I didn't have time to work on it until Friday the 2nd of December.
-I've held back the publication of this article until the competition ends.
+I was going to hold back this publication until the contest ended but `a solution`_ has just made it to the front page of slashdot so I think the jig is up!

 This writeup includes the wrong turnings I took and the bad assumptions I made along the way so any reader can see the kind of